Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 In addition to providing data on how and where the virus is spreading within our community, testing also helps slow transmission by identifying cases so those individuals can stay home while they are contagious.

-If you are experiencing COVID-19 symptoms, we urge you to get tested as soon as possible, even if you are fully vaccinated.
+If you are experiencing COVID-19 symptoms, we urge you to get tested as soon as possible, even if you have completed an initial vaccination series.

 If you symptomatic and were exposed to someone with COVID-19, but you are unable to obtain a testing appointment or home test kit, stay home and isolate.